BrianMsane/PySpark-Practical/README.md

 ./$SCRIPTS_HOME/ssh-setup.sh
 ```

-If you have not configure the password, all you have to is type `'yes'` and hit `Enter` twice.
+If you have not configure the password, all you have to do is type `'yes'` and hit `Enter` key twice.

 ## Download & Install Hadoop